The following orthodontic emergencies and their treatments are listed in the order from least severe to most severe.

 This isn’t an emergency, but it can be uncomfortable or embarrassing.
 It’s easily fixed with a piece of dental floss.

 Try tying a small knot in the middle of the floss to help remove the food or use an interproximal brush or toothpick to dislodge food caught between your teeth and your braces.

-Tiny rubber bands or small, fine wires, known as ligatures, hold the wire to the bracket.
+Tiny rubber bands or small, delicate wires, known as ligatures, hold the wire to the bracket.
 If a rubber ligature comes off, you may be able to put it back in place using sterile tweezers.
-If a wire ligature comes loose, remove it with sterile tweezers.
+If a wire ligature comes loose, remove it with clean tweezers.